alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Deactivate failed: {e.Code} - {e.Message}");
 ```

+For the next few sections, you can think of `ParseId`, `FindUser`, and `Deactivate` as small functions in scope; later I’ll show them as methods on a `UserService` to make the example more realistic.

 You likely use this pattern already.
 If you use LINQ, you know this flow: `Map` is just `Select`, and `Bind` is just `SelectMany`.
 We are simply applying that same chainable logic to single outcomes instead of lists.